gabrielbarbosanascimento/Up-Clock/README.md

 This app is made using quickly on ubuntu 12.04.
 It runs on python, but It's a web application.

+HOW TO RUN:

+To run this aplication, open the terminal and type cd plus the direction of this directory on your files.
+Type chmod +x up-clock to make it executable or just type python up-clock to run it

 Images
 ========